gardatech/bugbane/README.md

 </details>

-The corpus, coverage, reproduce and report utilities support an **alternative run mode (manual run mode)** , the screenshot utility works only in this alternative mode.
-The manual run mode is intended for more fine-grained control over settings or for using the listed tools separately from the other BugBane tools.<br>
+The corpus, coverage, reproduce, and report utilities support an **alternative run mode (the manual run mode)** , the screenshot utility works only in this alternative mode.
+The manual run mode gives more fine-grained control over settings and allows using the tools listed separately from the other BugBane tools.<br>

 ## bb-build
 Creates multiple builds of a given tested application with use of fuzzer compilers.<br>
-The tool is only suited for C/C++ applications, go-fuzz and go-test targets are not supported.<br>
+The tool is only suited for C/C++ apps, thus, go-fuzz and go-test targets are not supported.<br>

 Example usage:
 ```shell
 bb-build -i /src -o /fuzz
 ```
 The /src directory must contain the bugbane.json file.<br>
-As a result, build directories will appear in the /fuzz path, for example: /fuzz/basic, /fuzz/asan, /fuzz/coverage.
-Also, the /fuzz folder will contain build logs with the commands and the environment variables used to perform builds.
+As a result, build directories appear in the /fuzz path, for example: /fuzz/basic, /fuzz/asan, /fuzz/coverage.
+Also, build logs appear in the /fuzz folder, the logs contain the commands and the environment variables used to perform builds.

 <details>
 <summary>Details on how bb-build works</summary>

 The inputs to the tool are the following:
-1. The source code of the application to be built
+1. The source code of a tested app
 2. A build script or some build-starting command
 3. The bugbane.json configuration file

 The bugbane.json should define variables: `builder_type`, `build_cmd`, `build_root`, `sanitizers`.<br>

 The `build_cmd` script or command should respect the CC, CXX, LD, CFLAGS, CXXFLAGS, LDFLAGS environment variables and should build the tested application in fuzz testing mode (so it should enable fuzzing entrypoints / harnesses).
 After one execution of `build_cmd` there should appear one build of the tested app in the `build_root` directory.
 The `sanitizers` variable should contain list of sanitizers to build the app with.
-A separate build will be performed for each specified sanitizer.<br>
+BugBane performs a separate build for each specified sanitizer.<br>

-bb-build sequentially performs multiple builds of the tested app (with different sanitizers + with coverage + with special instrumentation like cmplog or laf), and results of each build is then saved from `build_root` to the directory provided as an argument to the `-o` option.
+bb-build sequentially performs multiple builds of the tested app (with different sanitizers + with coverage + with special instrumentation like cmplog or laf), and results of each build are then saved from `build_root` to the directory provided as an argument to the `-o` option.
 This updates some variables in the bugbane.json file (in particular, `sanitizers` is filled with the names of sanitizers for which the build was successful).<br>

-Example of script specified in `build_cmd`:
+Example of a script to specify in `build_cmd`:
 ```bash
 #!/bin/bash
 set -x